Beauty World MRT station: History

 Tunnelling works began on 8 June 2011.
 Two tunnel boring machines — which were named Athena and Artemis, after the Greek goddesses by students of the nearby Pei Hwa Presbyterian Primary School — tunnelled the 1 km stretch from Beauty World to King Albert Park.

+During construction, nearby restaurant owners were upset over the hoardings and noise barriers set up.
+This prompted the Land Transport Authority (LTA) to banners and signs that helped with navigation around diversions, directing them to places of interest such as these restaurants.
+Then-Principal Engineering Officer of the DTL2, Teo Meng Sai, helped removed any potential hazards around the site of the station and provided earplugs to residents in the nearby condominium.

 Station details

 Beauty World Station is located between Hume and King Albert Park stations on the Downtown Line.
 The official station code is DT5.
 Being part of the Downtown Line, Beauty World station is operated by SBS Transit.
 Beauty World Station is also a designated Civil Defence (CD) shelter.